Program Updates

 How will Tolling Details be Determined?

-Tolling for the IBR program is anticipated to include variable priced tolling with the goal of funding construction and facility operations and maintenance, improving reliability and managing demand, encouraging the use of other modes of travel and off-peak travel, and reducing optional trips.
+Tolling for the IBR program is anticipated to include variable priced tolling with the goal of funding construction and facility operations and maintenance.
+Tolling will also improve reliability when travelers skip optional trips, choose other routes, modes of travel and time of travel.

 To submit written public comment, please email info@bistatesubcommittee.org